Biomedical HIV Prevention Summit 2025

 In 2016, NMAC created the Biomedical HIV Prevention Summit (Summit) as a response to the health inequities in PrEP access for communities of color and the continued high rates of HIV diagnosis among Black and Latinx communities.
 The Summit has emerged as a unique convening that translates research and biomedical solutions for the HIV workforce and frontline workers to effectively deliver them to communities who need it the most.

-Themed “Innovation to End The HIV Epidemic,” the 2025 Biomedical HIV Prevention Summit focuses on the combination of scientific advancements, technological innovations and implementation science to significantly enhance the prevention, diagnosis, and treatment of HIV.
+Themed “Innovation and Futurism to End The HIV Epidemic,” the 2025 Biomedical HIV Prevention Summit focuses on the combination of scientific advancements, technological innovations and implementation science to significantly enhance the prevention, diagnosis, and treatment of HIV.
 These innovations hold the potential to improve health outcomes for individuals living with HIV, reduce the stigma associated with the condition, and ultimately work towards the goal of ending the HIV/AIDS epidemic.

 The Summit will also focus on “implementation science,” which is distinguished from monitoring and evaluation by emphasizing scientific methods.
 Today, implementation science encompasses strategies and skills, including decision science and operations research, health systems research, health outcomes research, health and behavioral economics, epidemiology, statistics, organization and management science, finance, policy analysis, anthropology, sociology, and ethics.
 Ongoing research, investment, and collaborative efforts are crucial for continuing this momentum and addressing the evolving challenges in HIV care.
 The Summit will provide an in-depth exploration of these efforts and challenges and will prepare its audience for ongoing and future work needed to end the HIV epidemic.